michaelnaps/kman/readme.md

 ___
 ### **The Koopman Operator**

 General Koopman operator theory contains an assortment of methods for studying dynamical systems, whether that be through data-driven or analytical approaches.
-A system represented by the state space $x \in \mathbb{X} \subset \mathbb{R}^n$ can ordinarily be defined by the differential equation
+A reference system represented by the state space $x \in \mathbb{X} \subset \mathbb{R}^n$ can ordinarily be defined by the differential equation

 $$
     \dot x = f(x,t).